techlib/celus/docs/server-maintenance.rst

 -------------------------------------

 There are a few thing for which you need to use the server's command line.
 These mostly involve running Django management commands.
-Because `Celus` is installed in its own virtual Python environment, you need to activate it first in order for the commands to work properly.
+Because `CELUS` is installed in its own virtual Python environment, you need to activate it first in order for the commands to work properly.

 For this purpose, the Ansible installation playbook creates the file ``activate_virtualenv.sh``